 Verses 3:6-7: In the dream, the angel reminds Joshua to walk in His ways, serve Him, and judge Judah.

 Thus said the Lord of Hosts: If you [Joshua] walk in My ways, and if you keep My charge, [then] you, too, shall judge My house [of Israel]; you shall also guard My courtyards, and I will give you paths among these [angels] standing [here in Heaven].

 כֹּה־אָמַ֞ר ה' צְבָקוֹת אִם־בִּדְרָכַ֤י תֵּלֵךְ֙ וְאִ֣ם אֶת־מִשְׁמַרְתִּ֣י תִשְׁמֹ֔ר וְגַם־אַתָּה֙ תָּדִ֣ין אֶת־בֵּיתִ֔י וְגַ֖ם תִּשְׁמֹ֣ר אֶת־חֲצֵרָ֑י וְנָתַתִּ֤י לְךָ֙ מַהְלְכִ֔ים בֵּ֥ין הָעֹמְדִ֖ים הָאֵֽלֶּה׃

-Verses 3:8-10: The angel also tells Joshua that he and other priests that a Davidic heir, Zerubbabel, will rule and bring prosperous peace to Judah, which a mysterious seven-eyed stone will cleanse of sin.
+Verses 3:8-10: The angel also tells Joshua that he and the priests under him that a Davidic heir, Zerubbabel, will rule and bring peace and prosperity to Judah, which a mysterious seven-eyed stone will cleanse of sin.